Stillwater in Saratoga County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.

 Location.
-43° 0.065′ N, 73° 38.791′ W. Marker is in Stillwater, New York, in Saratoga County.
-Marker is on Park Tour Road, on the left when traveling north.
+Marker has been permanently removed.
+It was located near 43° 0.065′ N, 73° 38.791′ W. Marker was in Stillwater, New York, in Saratoga County.
+It was on Park Tour Road, on the left when traveling north.
 Marker is in Saratoga National Historical Park at the Barber Wheatfield stop on the Park Tour Road.
 Touch for map.
-Marker is in this post office area: Stillwater NY 12170, United States of America.
-Touch for directions.
+Marker was in this post office area: Stillwater NY 12170, United States of America.

 More about this marker.
 The top of the marker features a picture of Colonel Cilly on top of a captured British cannon.